Skip to content

 No. It only erases Wi-Fi passwords and VPN profiles.
 Your photos, apps, and messages are untouched.

-Your Wi-Fi router might be blocking the ports Apple uses for iCloud authentication (ports 443, 993, and 5223).
+Your Wi-Fi router might be blocking the ports Apple uses for iCloud authentication, specifically TCP 443 and TCP 5223 for push notifications.
 Try connecting to a different Wi-Fi network to confirm.
 If iCloud works on another network, check your router’s firewall settings or contact your internet provider.

 Absolutely.
 Some VPN servers block or throttle Apple’s authentication endpoints, which prevents your iPhone from reaching iCloud at all.
 Turn off your VPN temporarily and try connecting.
 If that fixes it, add apple.com and icloud.com to your VPN’s split tunneling list so those domains bypass the tunnel.